-With summer winding down in Zelienople, now is a good time to get a head start on air conditioner maintenance.
+With summer winding down in Zelienople, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t washed it lately, it could be full of mud and yard refuse.
-This collection can reduce your unit’s efficiency and cause it to malfunction.
-Or make it wear out sooner.
+If you haven’t cleaned it this year, it could be full of dirt and yard refuse.
+This buildup can limit your unit’s efficiency and cause it to malfunction.
+Or require replacement sooner.

-We recommend having your air conditioning system professionally tuned-up once a year.
+We advise having your air conditioning system professionally maintained annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric costs.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Regular AC maintenance also helps our technicians locate and handle minor issues before they develop into high-priced problems.
+Consistent AC maintenance also helps our technicians spot and address minor issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do by yourself between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as several components on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a temperate day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check your equipment once you’ve cleaned it.
+Pick a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can check your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money